What is a degree day?

 Cooling degree days (CDD) measure how hot the temperature was on a given day or over a period of days.
 A day with a mean temperature of 80°F has 15 CDD.
 If the next day has a mean temperature of 83°F, it has 18 CDD.
 The total CDD for the two days is 33 CDD.

 What do people use degree day data for?

 People study degree day patterns to assess the climate and the heating and cooling needs for different regions of the country during the seasons of the year.

 Degree day data can be weighted according to the population of a region to estimate energy consumption.
 The U.S. Energy Information Administration (EIA) uses population-weighted degree days to model and project energy consumption for the United States and for U.S. Census regions and divisions.

 Where can people find degree day data?

-Historical monthly and annual population-weighted degree days for U.S. Census divisions from 1995 to the most recent month available, and projections out one year, are available using EIA’s Short Term Energy Outlook (STEO) Data Browser.
+Historical monthly and annual population-weighted degree days for U.S. Census divisions from 1995 to the most recent month available and projections out one year are available in EIA’s Short Term Energy Outlook (STEO) Data Browser.